fedevmoreno/the-washing-hands-sounds-good-soap-dispenser/README.md

 ## Upcoming features and To Do list:

-- [x] Launch protoype on May the 4th, 2020
+- [x] Launch prototype on May the 4th, 2020
 - [ ] Optimize gadget size (Arduino Nano?)
 - [ ] Make it with MP3 songs
 - [ ] Add random function to play a lot of shuffle songs